headerx/laravel-jetstream-passport/README.md

 ## Installation

-1. Install Jetstream with Livewire:
+1. In a fresh laravel app, install Jetstream with Livewire.

 Using Laravel installer